Hashiri Imochi Roho

 About Hashiri Imochi Roho

 Recognition came via the Tabelog 100 Japanese traditional sweets WEST 2023 selection, placing it among Japanese traditional sweets and sweets-cafe venues across western Japan.
 The award should be read as category recognition rather than a claim of luxury or a specific service style.
-For travelers deciding between Kyoto's many food stops, Hashiri Imochi Roho is best considered for its verified category placement, Kyoto location, listed hours, accessible spending bracket.
+For travelers deciding between Kyoto's many food stops, Hashiri Imochi Roho is best considered for its category placement, Kyoto location, listed hours, accessible spending bracket.

 What the Tabelog Selection Means for This Shop